How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 • Avoid the temptation to tell all — let the house and listing do the talking.

-8. Evaluate offers, negotiate a deal, and make disclosures
+8. Evaluate offers, negotiate, and make disclosures

 You’ve got your first offer — congratulations!
 Before signing anything, Knipe says to do your due diligence.
 “There are a lot of scams out there.”